MJKWoolnough/gedcom/README.md

 }
 ```

-SourceRepositoryCitation is a GEDCOM structure type
+SourceRepositoryCitation is a GEDCOM structure type.

 #### type SourceText